top of page

 Quadrant 3 - Urgent/Not Important - Delegate

-• Your cell phone rings and you were not expecting a call
+• Your cell phone rings, and you are not expecting a call.

-• Finding ways to do other peoples work instead of doing your own.
-IE helping at the front desk when there is not a need
+• You are finding ways to do other people's work instead of your own.
+IE helping at the front desk when there is no need.

 Quadrant 4 - Not Urgent/Not Important - Discard